-Telephone interview with Professor Aaron Ciechanover after the announcement of the 2004 Nobel Prize in Chemistry, October 6, 2004.
+Transcript of the telephone interview with Professor Aaron Ciechanover after the announcement of the 2004 Nobel Prize in Chemistry, 6 October 2004.
 Interviewer was Joanna Rose, science writer.

 – Hello.
 Is this Aaron Ciechanover?